jackyzha0/quartz/content/notes/think-writing.md

 I was able to start a network with three nodes and add a fourth.
 Next I will try to set up integration with hyperledger burrow so I can use smart contracts.

 Changed docker container to use iroha-burrow instead of haydens own docker image.
+All works so far. installed solidity compiler and started trying to add a smart contract

+---

+# 8/12